huandu/go-sqlbuilder/README.md

 ### Using `Struct` as a light weight ORM ###

-`Struct` stores information of type and struct fields of a struct.
-It works like a factory of builders.
-We can use `Struct` methods to create initialized SELECT/INSERT/UPDATE/DELETE builders.
-It can help us to save time and avoid human-error when writing column names in query for a table.
+`Struct` stores type information and struct fields of a struct.
+It's a factory of builders.
+We can use `Struct` methods to create initialized SELECT/INSERT/UPDATE/DELETE builders to work with the struct.
+It can help us to save time and avoid human-error on writing column names.

-We can define a struct type and set some field tags to let `Struct` know how to use each field.
+We can define a struct type and use field tags to let `Struct` know how to create right builders for us.

 ```go
 type ATable struct {